Introduction to Arithmetic Groups: How to construct a symmetric space

 \item Let $K$ be a compact subgroup of a Lie group~$G$.
-Use \cref{cpct->orthog} to show that there is a $G$-invariant Riemannian metric on $G/K$. [{\it Hint:} A $G$-invariant Riemannian metric on $G/K$ is determined by the inner product is assigns to $T_{eK}(G/K)$.]
+Use \cref{cpct->orthog} to show that there is a $G$-invariant Riemannian metric on $G/K$. \hint{A $G$-invariant Riemannian metric on $G/K$ is determined by the inner product it assigns to the tangent space $T_{eK}(G/K)$.}

-\item Complete the proof of \cref{G/K->symm}, by removing the simplifying assumption that $K = C_G(\sigma)$.
+\item Complete the proof of \cref{G/K->symm}, by removing the simplifying assumption that $K = \czer_G(\sigma)$.

 \item Let $F$ be a finite group of diffeomorphisms (not necessarily isometries) of a Riemannian manifold $\bigl( M, \langle \cdot \mid \cdot \rangle_x \bigr)$.
 Define a new inner product $\langle \cdot \mid \cdot \rangle'_x$ on each tangent space $T_xM$ by